 To add or drop a course(s), a student consults with the Registrar's Office for current processes and procedures and completes all necessary steps before the deadline stated above.
-Failure to attend class does not constitute dropping a course.

 The add/drop period may be adjusted due to holidays, inclement weather, or other mitigating or unforeseen circumstances.